CindyJS/CindyJS/plugins/cindygl3d/CindyGL3D.md

 ## Plot Modifiers

 Modifiers passed to `colorplot3d` that are prefixed with `U` can be used as constant values in the color-plot expression (without the `U` prefix).
+For plots on triangular meshes defined using the `colorPlot3d(<expr>,<triangles>)` function, it is additionally possible to attach a value to each vertex by prefixing the variable name with `V` and attaching the array of all values (in the same order as the corresponding vertices).

-The values of the constant are directly associated with the draw object and can be changed by calling `cglUpdate` with the matching modifiers.
+The values of the constants are directly associated with the drawn object and can be changed by calling `cglUpdate` with the matching modifiers.

 ## Primitive objects